 - 4.1 The Council's Communications Team has been briefed on the recommendations and will issue any information requirements in respect to the outcome of the report.
-The consideration of a managed approach and negotiated stopping agreements will have both positive and negative reputational and communication implications. - 4.2 The process requires a communications plan, and sufficient consultation with Economy Scrutiny and will include briefings for Elected Members as more about the managed approach and negotiated stopping agreements are known.
+The consideration of a managed approach and NSAs will have both positive and negative reputational and communication implications. - 4.2 The process requires a communications plan so that the approach can be understood by all interested parties, consultation will be undertaken with Economy Scrutiny and briefings with the Portfolio Holder as the development and delivery of the approach progresses.